In this Guide to IU Benefits from the VA:

 Why is Getting 100% TDIU a Big Deal?

 The big deal about a TDIU ruling is that you jump from a 70% VA Rating to get the monthly payment equal to a 100% Rating.
-The key isn’t about adding many ratings together, because VA math doesn’t work that way.
+The key isn’t about adding a lot of ratings together, because VA math doesn’t work that way.
 TDIU is based on the inability to work.
-According to the VA you have to have both of these conditions:
+According to the VA, you have to have both of these conditions:

-1. You have at least 1 service-connected disability rated at 60% or more disabling, or 2 or more service-connected disabilities—with at least 1 rated at 40% or more disabling and a combined rating of 70% or more—andTaken from https://www.va.gov/disability/eligibility/special-claims/unemployability/
+1. You have at least 1 service-connected disability rated at 60% or more disabling, or 2 or more service-connected disabilities—with at least 1 rated at 40% or more disabling and a combined rating of 70% or more—andTaken from The page at VA.gov about getting unemployability if you are a veteran that can’t work

 2. You can’t hold down a steady job that supports you financially (known as substantially gainful employment) because of your service-connected disability.
 Odd jobs (marginal employment), don’t count.